Adityadeshmukh302/Task_04_Descriptive_Stats/README.md

 ## Overview

 This project demonstrates reproducible descriptive statistics and data cleaning for three real-world datasets using **Pure Python**, **Pandas**, and **Polars**.
-It is part of Research Task 4, which compares base Python, Pandas, and Polars approaches for data summarization and analysis.

 **Datasets analyzed:**
 - Google Play Store Apps